 This simple recipe for Grilled Meatloaf Sandwich is an easy way to take a plain sandwich to the next level!
-The crisp ciabatta bread, melted cheese, and tender leftover meatloaf makes an unbeatable sandwich.
-Oh, the salad in this picture is Broccoli Salad.
+The crisp ciabatta bread, melted cheese, and tender leftover meatloaf make an unbeatable sandwich.

 Place the bread on work surface.
 Cut the bread in half horizontally; spread open.
 Butter cut sides of bread sparingly.
 Or use slices of any type of your favorite bread; butter them.